Time to bring out the Thanksgiving dishes, like your vintage amber glassware.

 One or a few pieces can add to your centerpiece or buffet decoration, for Thanksgiving or other winter holidays.

-These Tiara glass serving pieces are not terribly common, but if you shop year round for your vintage dinnerware and glassware, they are available in thrift shops and secondary marketplaces.
+These Tiara serving pieces are not terribly common, but if you shop year round for your vintage goodies, they are available in thrift shops and secondary marketplaces.
 Online, this glass is always available, though some piece types or colors are scarce.

 As with all vintage glassware, watch for chips and cracks when you buy.

 The comb honey that fits into this honey box is also harder to find.
 We have good farmer’s markets around here, as well as honey producers and specialty grocers – all sources to shop when we want our honey in the comb.